kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

 	currentParticle.currentVelocity = frontParticle.currentVelocity;
 	currentParticle.prevPos = currentParticle.pos;
 }
-</code> </pre>
+{% endhighlight %}
 </details>

 ## Fog Effect

-A simple efect that consists of a single Base layer that blends sprites from an atlas texture and has optional rotation:
+A simple effect that consists of a single Base layer that blends sprites from an atlas texture and has a configurable rotation speed:

 <div class="video-row vid-2" >
 	<video autoplay muted loop>